-- Water Backup from Sewer/Drains - excluded, can be added for extra $
+- Water Backup from Sewer/Drains - excluded, can be added for an extra fee

-- Water Damage - excluded in some states (TX, FL), can be added for extra $
+- Water Damage - excluded in some states (TX, FL), can be added for an extra fee

 - Slow Seepage from Standing Water - excluded

-- Mold - the child of water and time - excluded, can be added for extra $
+- Mold - the child of water and time - excluded, can be added for an extra fee

 Assessing damage to the roof is never easy.
 Seasoned roofing repair experts even have difficulty measuring the loss and evaluating how to fix it.
 Add to that the type of roof covering you have on your policy and the amount of your deductible, and the situation can get expensive.
 Below is a simple checklist to help you know what kind of coverage you may have on your roof, and the best way to file a roof replacement claim should damage occur.

-- ACV vs. RC - the first thing to know about your homeowners policy as it pertains to roof replacement coverage, regardless of whether or not a claim exists.
-There are two main types: Actual Cash Value (ACV) and Replacement Cost (RC).
+- ACV vs. RC - There are two main types of coverage for your roof: Actual Cash Value (ACV) and Replacement Cost (RC).
 ACV means that the insurance company will pay the depreciated amount that your roof was worth at the time of the covered claim.
 Example below.

 Actual Cash Value: assume the average roof replacement is around $15,000.
 If your roof is 10 years old and it should only last 20 years, you are only going to get $7,500 from your insurance company if ACV covers it. (half a roof)